manufactured home with palm trees in charleston sc

 Why Manufactured Homeowners in the Lowcountry Trust Us With Their Coverage

 We take a different approach.
-As an independent agency serving Goose Creek and the greater Charleston area since 2013, we work with carriers who specialize in manufactured and mobile home coverage, carriers who understand tie-down systems, wind exposure, flood zones near tidal creeks, and how replacement costs for manufactured homes differ from site-built construction.
-We don't fit your home into the wrong policy.
+As an independent agency based in Goose Creek, South Carolina, and serving the greater Charleston area since 2013, we work with specialty carriers that actually underwrite mobile and manufactured homes, carriers who understand tie-down systems, wind exposure, flood zones near tidal creeks, and how replacement costs for mobile homes differ from site-built construction.
+We serve Goose Creek, Summerville, Charleston, Moncks Corner, Hanahan, Ladson, North Charleston, Mt.
+Pleasant, and the broader Tri-County - Berkeley, Charleston, and Dorchester counties.
+We don't force your home into the wrong policy.
 We find the right policy for your actual home.

 Get Your Quote